We are an Edinburgh based group who enjoy cycling in the countryside

 We set off and puffed up the hill towards the Milecastle Inn where we met a decorated sheep sculpture.
 We learned later that it was part of a sheep trail along Hadrian’s Wall.
 An opportunity for another MV ride perhaps?

 sheep sculpture at Milecastle InnThe weather was kind for the route across the hills on the NCN68.
 The group waxed and waned according to who needed a snack and when, all gathering at Hetherington for the final leg into Bellingham.
 We arrived at nearly 4pm to discover that the Fountain Cottage café had decided that it was winter (in September!) and had reduced its hours.
-However, they did allow eight cyclists to purchase coffee and cake while trying to enforce the last orders at 4pm.
+However, they did allow eight cyclists to purchase coffee and cake whilst trying to enforce the last orders at 4pm.
 (The hospitality industry doesn’t help itself at times.)
 Afterwards we stocked up at the co-op and rode to the upmarket bothy at Tarset Tor Bunkhouse three miles away.
 (25 miles)

 Outsize bench at LeaplishSunday dawned and we set off for a circumnavigation of Kielder Water.
 We took the main road to Leaplish for an early lunch at the bistro there.
 The lakeside way does start at the dam, but it is a lot tougher than the road and would make a very long day.
 After lunch and a photoshoot on an outsize bench, we headed along the lakeside way towards Kielder viaduct.
 The viaduct not only offers a great view down the valley but has an interesting set of ironwork panels depicting its past industrial heritage.